Crypto Beginner

 Many people find the world of crypto complex and scary, and that has a lot to do with how much jargon there is in the space.
 But regular folks like us shouldn’t have to give up on investment options simply because we are put off by the jargon.
-Besides, so many people going “the grapes are sour” is no good for the crypto industry either.
+Besides, so many people saying “the grapes are sour” is no good for the crypto industry either.
 That’s why we are here to break it all down for you, one topic at a time.
 Today, we take on cryptography.

 Understanding a topic like this will help you understand how secure crypto projects really are.
 This is where you learn how cryptographic techniques work and what are the different types.